August 24, 2015

 When you record your withdrawals from the Company as salary, the Company records an expense and reduces its taxable income – and accordingly, its tax liability.
 You will incur income tax on the salary received at your personal marginal income tax rates.

 A salary is a payment for services rendered.
-Therefore, salary paid to your family members as a means of income-splitting needs to be determined/limited based on both reasonableness and the services performed.
+Therefore, the salary paid to your family members as a means of income-splitting needs to be determined/limited based on both reasonableness and the services performed.

 Canada Pension Plan (CPP)